nternetinspired/jekyll-design/typography/index.md

 ---
 layout: page
-title: Typography tester
+title: Good typography matters ™
 ---

-Why?
-I found myself writing a selection of wacky type, usually within a CMS editor in my case, in order to visualise the typographic styles I was setting in a live environment.
-That shit gets tiresome real quick, so I made this thing.
+I frequently found myself writing a load of wacky type, oftent within a CMS WYSIWYG editor, simply to visualise the typographic styles I was setting in a live environment.
+That shit gets real tiresome real quick, so I made this thing.
 {: class="intro" }

 In a professional context it often happens that private or corporate clients